 Diffuse lemongrass with geranium to replicate 2009 efforts to mitigate airborne and surface bacteria in a UK study.
 They were able to reduce bacteria like MRSA and strains of resistant bacteria by as much as 89% through diffusion and sprays, declaring the oils to be successful disinfectants (9).

-Add lemongrass to DIY spray cleaners for kitchen counters to limit surface microbes and bacteria and for bathrooms to inhibit the growth of mold.
+Add lemongrass to DIY cleaners for kitchen counters to limit surface microbes and bacteria and for bathrooms to inhibit the growth of mold.
 Diffuse in the car and home for airborne disinfectant properties.

 5. Anxiolytic (Anxiety Relief)